 Many tax and accounting professionals struggle to find the best way to leverage limited marketing resources to effectively position their firm in the marketplace.
-And the advent of social media, online networking and other digital strategies has further expanded the field of marketing activities for firms.
+And the advent of social media, online networking and other digital strategies has expanded the field of marketing activities for firms even further.
 For many firms, this adds to the confusion about the best way to invest already limited marketing resources.
 In many cases, firm partners and managers are not experienced marketers and are unsure how to best develop, implement, monitor and improve firm-wide marketing efforts.

 Recognize Your Marketing Responsibility

 Most small accounting firms do not have dedicated marketing professionals.
 This means that all marketing activities from strategy to collateral and copy development are the responsibility of partners or a marketing-minded staff professional.

 Michael Tepastte, a partner at Wilber & Townshend, a 12-professional CPA firm located in Jenison, Mich., is all too familiar with this scenario.
 “Given our size, we do not have any dedicated staff for marketing,” he said.
 “Responsibility for marketing begins with each partner and is carried out by the entire team.”

 Limited by time, resources and skill set, many firms look outside their offices for help.
 “Our firm outsources the marketing function,” said Marty McCutchen, CPA and partner at CPA Service Group, a three-professional firm located in Dallas, Texas.
 “The partners assume responsibility for managing the outsourced marketing function and ensure our efforts are producing results over the long term.”

 Establish an Effective Strategy